 It will start again if and when required due to ongoing battery usage.
-Take note that it is normal that you cannot turn your Apple Watch off while it is on the charger and connected to power.
+Please take note that it is expected that you cannot turn your Apple Watch off while it is on the charger and connected to power.
 It is also normal for your Apple Watch, power adapter, and charging cable to become warm when connected to power.

 Apple Watches work best in ambient temperatures between 0° and 35° C (32° to 95° F).
 They should be stored between ambient temperatures of -20° and 45° C (-4° and 113° F).